Explore all CLC has to offer and see if a course is scheduled for a particular term.

 Understanding yourself and others will increase your overall effectiveness at work, home, and in all of your relationships.
 Learn how to improve your communication with others, convey your ideas effectively, and improve your ability to understand what is important to those who don’t share your same style.
 Course fee includes your own DiSC Behavioral Personality Profile assessment and review.

 Good communication in the workplace is more important than ever and critical to your career advancement and success.
 Discover a workable conflict management model, along with successful and practical conflict management strategies.
 Then, work with a pro to learn how to improve your negotiation skills for a win-win outcome, including helping others to get what they want, so you get what you want.
 Finally, find out more about yourself and others using personality profiles for better work performance.
 You will be learning from some of our more popular instructors and taking away new how-to skills that work.
-The certificate includes the following courses, Conflict Management, Negotiation: Get What You Want and Using Personality Profiles to Improve Work Performance.
+The series includes the following courses, Conflict Management, Negotiation: Get What You Want and Using Personality Profiles to Improve Work Performance.